d4551/navi-ai/readme.md

 npm run electron-dev
 ```

 **That's it!** NAVI works immediately with no account required.
-Add your Google AI Studio API key in Settings for enhanced AI features.
+Add your Google AI Studio API key in Settings for enhanced AI features (get one free at [Google AI Studio](https://aistudio.google.com/)).

 Note (macOS): If `npm install` warns about engines for Redocly or hits a permission snag for `electron-builder`, see Troubleshooting below — it’s a quick fix.